Want A New Stair Look? Check Out This Stairway to Heaven

 Clearly you can see the view upon entering the front door, these pine stairs were tired and dated.
 Honestly, knowing the treads were getting replaced our client painted the spindles and stair stringers to hold her over.
 But the treads and risers were a sight to be desired.

 Graced upon every step were stenciled hearts on each riser on the left and right side.
 And in the middle was a crested stencil with the word “welcome”.
-Perhaps it was acceptable for the previous owner, but not for our client, the new owner.
+Perhaps it was acceptable to the previous owner, but not for our client, the new owner.

 Simplistic and stylish our client had a very different vision for her entry.
 And as we talked I showed her pictures and she pointed out what she liked.